Skip to main content

 Universal life insurance is also an investment but is a bit more flexible.
 You can adjust your benefits based on your needs or even choose to cancel the policy to get cash in hand, although you’ll likely have to pay a fee to do so.

 This coverage is a good choice if you want something more flexible with an investment and borrowing component.
-It’s also valuable if you want to protect assets.
+It’s also valuable if you want to protect assets and plan for retirement.

 The importance of life insurance and protecting what matters most